Thomas Binger: Political career

 In 2016, while working as a Kenosha County Assistant District Attorney, Binger unsuccessfully ran for the office of the Racine County District Attorney.
 Binger announced his candidacy in a Facebook post on April 25, 2016, stating that he would seek election to the role as a candidate of the Democratic Party.
 His Republican opponent, Tricia Hanson, announced her candidacy the following day.

 Binger focused his campaign on two top priorities—to address local problems caused by the opioid epidemic in the United States and to improve coordination between the Racine County District Attorney's office and the local victim's office, which provides support to crime victims.
 He campaigned to create a treatment program for non-violent drug offenders in which drug addicts would be administered Naltrexone over a twelve-month period in order to allow addicts to avoid prison.
 He argued that the treatment program would help to reduce the aggregate demand for illegal drugs in Racine County.
 Binger also supported the creation of separate mental health courts and sought to reduce what he described as racial disparities in how Wisconsinites are arrested and prosecuted.

 Financing for Binger's campaign came largely from lawyers and political committees.
 He received financial support from local affiliates of the Democratic Party, a United Auto Workers–affiliated PAC, as well as the campaign of then-Wisconsin state representative Cory Mason.
 He also financed his campaign with a ten-thousand dollar loan from himself, as well as donations from other individual and group donors.

 Binger lost the election to Hanson; Binger earned 36,988 votes while Hanson earned 51,074 votes.

 Personal life

 As of 2016, Binger was a resident of Caledonia, Wisconsin, and had lived in Racine County for over ten years.

-As of November 2021, Binger has had three children with Nicole Gustafson-Binger, a mental health counselor.
+As of November 2021, Binger has had two children with Nicole Gustafson-Binger, a mental health counselor, and one child from a previous marriage.